Find Out Your Ring Size

 Bend a Flat object into a Ring

-If you start with a flat shape, use Deform->Nonlinear->Bend
+If you start with a flat shape, such as a cube

-Rotate the bend deformer to match the intended bend
+Rotate the bend deformer to match the intended bend, 90 degrees around Z

 Use the Channel Editor to modify the Curvature of the Bend